DimiM99/FinalProjectMMstack_CO2/README.md

 ### MonoRepo for the project in CO2 WebDev module of a dynamic website.

-Team members: Mateusz Boratynski, Dmitri Moscoglo and Veit Brunnenhuber. <br>
+Team members: Mateusz Boratynski, Dmitri Moscoglo and Veit Brunnhuber. <br>
 (Recent changes to the team were made.
 Initially Maharram Ismayilzada was also part of the team, but was excluded due to inactivity)

 The idea for the Project/Website was to Crete a todo List organiser in a form of a web app.<br>